Method Syntax

 And the expected output would look like the following, because both dimensions

-are smaller than the dimensions of rect1
+of rect2 are smaller than the dimensions of rect1 but rect3 is wider than

 Can rect1 hold rect2? true